Hakan9797/React-Challenges-App/README.md

-React Challenges App by using Framer Motion for animations
+React Challenges App by using Framer Motion for animations.
+Link for the App: https://react-challenges-app1.netlify.app